Fineco Bank vs Saxo Markets Comparison

 Which trading platform is better?

 To compare the trading platforms of both Fineco Bank and Saxo Markets, we tested each broker's website, trading platform, trading tools and stock trading app.
-All features compared, Saxo Markets offers a better share dealing platform and Saxo Markets offers a better stock app for mobile trading.
+All features compared, our analysis finds that Saxo Markets offers a better share dealing platform and Saxo Markets offers a better stock app for mobile trading.

 Overall winner: Fineco Bank